NightWatch Factory Refurbished Bed Bug Trap and Monitor (Includes FREE Kairomone Lures 4-Pack and CO2 Bottle) - 1 Year Warranty

 The NightWatch has been on the market for years.
 It was developed as the first professional-grade bed bug monitor, and is still the best tool for the job today.
 The secret to its success is that it uses three different luring methods: carbon dioxide, radiated heat, and a kairomone scented lure.
 This combination is the best way to mimic a sleeping host, which is the key to drawing bed bugs out of their hiding places throughout a room so that an operator can confirm their presence.

 Once set up, the NightWatch will automatically release its lures from 10 PM to 6 AM for 3-4 nights.
+We recommend running the unit for at least 14 days to ensure not bed bugs are present.
 As bed bugs come out of hiding to look for the source of the attractants, they'll climb up the grippy ramps on each side of the NightWatch and fall into the pitfall traps at the top.
 These pitfalls make it easy to confirm bed bug activity in a room, or to monitor changes in the area's bed bug population.

 Without an active bed bug monitor, and without a human host to act as the bait, it's difficult to determine if there are bed bugs in a room.
 A bed bug will only feed once every five to ten days when a host is available.
 If they can't find one nearby, they may enter a hibernative state and remain dormant for up to a year.